 Victoria University student Scott Fordyce has been awarded a New Colombo Plan (NCP) Scholarship by the Australian Government.

 The scholarship will enable Scott to travel to Fiji to study at the University of the South Pacific for one semester to complete a minor in International Development.
-Scott is studying a Bachelor of Community Development at VU; he will also study Fijian as a language and undertake an internship with the International Fund for Agricultural Development.
+Scott is studying a Bachelor of Community Development at VU; he will also study Fijian as a language and undertake an internship with the Partners in Community Development Fiji.

 It will be Scott’s first trip overseas.
 He is also the first in his family to go to university; in 2020, about a quarter of NCP Scholars are the first in their family to have studied at university.
 Over half are women and about a third are from regional and rural areas.

 The NCP Scholarship Program aims to increase knowledge of the Indo-Pacific by supporting Australian undergraduates to study and undertake internships in the Asia Pacific region.